mrWheel/arduinoIDE2platformIO-convertor/README.md

 ## Contributing

 Contributions to improve the converter are welcome.
-Please feel free to submit issues or pull requests on the GitHub repository.
+Please feel free to submit issues or merge requests on the GitHub repository.

 ## License